Penca53/coi-free-camera-mod/README.md

 ﻿# coi-free-camera-mod

-Game Version (Comptability): 0.4.2a
+Game Version (compatibility): 0.4.2a

-Savegame Compatibility: You need to start a new game!
+Savegame compatibility: You need to start a new game!

 # Functionality